wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.3 =
+Improvements in rendering product custom fields for WooCommerce, compatibility with latest versions of WordPress, WooCommerce & WPeC and important fixes.
+Recommended upgrade.

 = 3.9.2 =
 New feature of Batch Updating entire search result at single click, compatibility with latest version of WooCommerce (v2.2 or greater) and some important fixes.
 Recommended upgrade.